The Haverford & Record A public archive · updated June 2026

 August 2024

-Incoming Jewish student ridiculed at orientation
+Incoming first-year student ridiculed at orientation

 ADL